 - The Police gave no priority to CSE, regarding many child victims with contempt and failing to act on their abuse as a crime.
 Further stark evidence came in 2002, 2003 and 2006 with three reports known to the Police and the Council, which could not have been clearer in their description of the situation in Rotherham.
 The first of these reports was effectively suppressed and the others were ignored and no action was taken to deal with the issues that were identified in them.

 - Seminars for elected members and senior officers in 2004-05 presented the abuse in the most explicit terms.

 The remainder of the Jay report is equally damning.
 For 16 years, not only did the police and social services turn a blind eye, sometimes the police even harassed those who were whistleblowers.

 Is there a provable behind the scenes connection between those leading South Yorkshire Police and Rotherham MBC Officers?

-David “more concerned with reputation than catching abusers” Compton: Chief Constable, South Yorkshire Police (2012–Present).
+David “more concerned with reputation than catching abusers” Crompton: Chief Constable, South Yorkshire Police (2012–Present).
 Whilst Assistant Chief Constable, West Yorkshire Police, Compton Graduated as a Common Purpose Matrix Graduate (1994).